 When the compiler reads a variable of a subrange type, the value read must be in range.
-Otherwise, an error occurs, regardless of the setting of the range checking switch.
+Otherwise, an error occurs regardless of the setting of the range checking switch.

-The procedure READ can also read from a file that is not a textfile (e.g., has BINARY mode).
-The form READ (F, Pl, P2, ...
-Pn) can be used on a BINERY file.
+The procedure READ can also read from a file that is not a textfile, that is, has BINARY mode.
+The form READ (F, P1, P2, ...
+Pn) can be used on a BINARY file.
 However, this READ will not work as expected after a SEEK on a DIRECT mode file.
 For BINARY files, READ (F, X) is equivalent to:

+'''

+BEGIN

-BEGIN X := F^{}; GET (F) END
+X := F;

+GET (F);

+END;

+'''